 Do I need a referral to see a Naturopathic Doctor?

 Naturopathic Doctors are primary health care providers, so you do NOT need a medical doctor’s referral to see a ND.
 To book an appointment with one of our Naturopathic Doctors at Juniper Family Health click here.

-- Philosophy: NDs take a holistic approach to medicine - they consider the whole person (physical, mental and emotional health), their environment and their lifestyle when compiling a diagnosis and recommending treatments.
+Naturopathic Doctors (NDs) take a holistic approach to medicine - they consider the whole person (physical, mental and emotional health), their environment and their lifestyle when compiling a diagnosis and recommending treatments.
 NDs practise in a patient first manner, provide consent, and strive to treat the underlying cause of disease.
-Treatments are tailored to long-term goals, disease prevention, and improving quality of life.
-GPs are trained in a disease-focused manner, and often look at an isolated group of symptoms rather then addressing the whole person.
-Although underlying cause of disease is considered, treatments often involve suppressing symptoms through pharmaceutical medications.
+Treatments are tailored to long-term goals, disease prevention, health promotion, and improving quality of life.

-- Appointment times: GP visits are 5-10 minutes.
 ND visits vary between 15-60 minutes.
+Typically initial consultations are 1 hour in length, and follow-up visits range between 15 and 45 minutes.
 At an appointment with a Naturopath you are asked various questions about your main health concerns, diet, lifestyle, prior health history, family medical history, medications & supplements you are taking, as well as anything else pertinent to your health goals.